-Explore the lessons in The Keeping Quilt by Patricia Polacco with your students.
-It’ll help the students understand the importance of culture and family heirlooms that are passed down for generations.
-Students can then create their own culture quilt focused on their family.
+Explore the lessons of The Keeping Quilt by Patricia Polacco with your students.
+This fantastic book will teach them about the importance of cultural traditions and family heirlooms that are passed down for generations.
+After finishing the book, have them design their own culture quilts focused on their own family’s traditions.

 2. Quilt of Belonging